ongov/Digital-Service-Standard/README.md

 Put tools in place across all channels to support people who cannot use digital services on their own.

+Assisted digital support means providing support to those who can’t use digital services on their own, and may include options to help people navigate an online service, such as offering assistance by phone and in person.

 ## Why it matters

 Not everyone will have the same access, comfort and skill level to use